COVID-19 Announcements by Date

 Supporting International Students

-Many of our international students will be unable to attend classes in person in Annandale in the fall, due to travel restrictions and challenges obtaining visas.
-We have been working hard to develop options for these students to continue with their Bard education from their overseas locations.
+Many of our international students are unable to attend classes in person in Annandale, due to travel restrictions and challenges obtaining visas.
+We have developed options for these students to continue with their Bard education from their overseas locations.
 For students in Europe who are able to travel to Berlin, we are offering places at Bard College Berlin.
-For students in China, we are finalizing options with some Chinese universities so that students can take a mix of online courses through Bard and in-person courses on site in China.
-Through the Bard network and the Open Society University Network, we have partner institutions on five continents, and will work individually with each student on a plan that preserves their visa status and gives them the best possible access to the Bard experience.
+For students in China, we are offering options with some Chinese universities so that students can take a mix of online courses through Bard and in-person courses on site in China.
+Through the Bard network and the Open Society University Network, we have partner institutions on five continents, and we will work individually with each student on a plan that preserves their visa status and gives them the best possible access to the Bard experience.

 We hope to welcome all international students back to Annandale as soon as circumstances allow.
 We are closely monitoring current travel restrictions to the United States, and advise students to check the website of the U.S. Consulate in their home countries for updates on exceptions for student travel to the United States.
 In the meantime, we will strive to keep all of our students connected around the world.
 Students and families with questions should contact International Student Adviser Manishka Kalupahana (firstname.lastname@example.org or 845-758-7328) or Dean of International Studies Jennifer Murray (email@example.com or 845-758-6822 x7387).

 Updated Masking Protocols for Students, Faculty, and Staff